verrazzano/docs/content/en/docs/guides/migrate/install/oauth2-proxy/_index.md

     * The load balancer address is using `nip.io`.
     * The value for OAUTH2_PROXY_SECRET must be the same value used when [dex]({{< relref "/docs/guides/migrate/install/dex/_index.md" >}})  was installed.
     * Insecure connections (http) are used for dex and oauth2-proxy.
-    * The oauth2-login screen is configured to use the Verrazzano theme.

    {{< clipboard >}}
    <div class="highlight">